addl/flask_blog/entries/python/flask/flask_i18n.md

 def get_locale():
     return 'es'
 ```
-Then run flask `flask run` and go to your form where the text where marked as translatable.
+Then run the command `flask run` and go to your form where the text where marked as translatable.
 You should see the text in Spanish.

 ## Conclusion
 We have discussed the usage of Flask-Babel library for internationalization and localization of a Flask application.
 We went through various code snippets and commands that demonstrated how to use the library for translating strings in the source code, templates and how to extract and initialize translation catalogs.

-We are done!
+Happy code ;)